byt3n33dl3/PasswordCracker/README.md

 This field of science is basically perceived as cryptanalysis.
 In fact, there exist some vulnerabilities in passwords, which opens the gate for hackers to exploit in order to get the password back from its encrypted format following the use of a hashing method.

-One of the most common methods to crack passwords is brute-force attacks.It is simply a method which mainly depends on performing a cross-checking against a cryptographic hash which is available for the password.
+One of the most common methods to crack passwords is brute force attacks.It is simply a method which mainly depends on performing a cross-checking against a cryptographic hash which is available for the password.

   .
 It is simply a method which mainly depends on performing a cross-checking against a cryptographic hash which is available for the password.
   .
 On the other hand, a password could be recovered through what is called `rainbow` table.
 It is much faster and contains password hashes from which a password is guessed by a computer system.